2024

 2024, inkjet prints in clear film folders, label stickers, masking tape, each 297mm x 210mm

-2024, plaster, silicone, waxed threads, numbered aluminum plates, rice paper, wax-coated joss paper, rubber band, brass eye bolts, portable construction light; dimensions variable
+2024, plaster, silicone, waxed threads, numbered aluminum plates, rice paper, wax-coated joss paper, rubber band, brass eye bolts, portable construction light; dimensions variable.
+Photo by Augustina Cai

 2024, wax-coated cinnabar ink rubbing on rice paper, pins, dimensions variable